 These are ingredients that I love to use in vegan baking, or other kitchen projects. 🙂

-You know what’s coming up soon?
-Pie season!
-That means I love having me some pecans on hand for my Vegan Pecan Pie…which also means having a nice bulk bag of Kirkland Pecans is perfect!
+Do you know what’s coming up soon?
+Vegan Pie season!
+That means it’s time to have plenty of pecans on hand for my Vegan Pecan Pie.
+Kirkland Pecans are perfect!
 According to this article in Shape Magazine, you should pop a pecan instead of a multivitamin.
 That’s how good they are for you!

-Speaking of gluten-free, I like this gluten-free baking mix from Namaste.
+Speaking of gluten-free, this is my go-to gluten-free baking mix from Namaste.
 It makes gluten-free so much more affordable.
+Use it to make these Gluten-free Banana Muffins or Gluten-free Pecan Rolls.

-Hey, what would this 36 Favorite Vegan Products at Costco list be without some snacking.
+Hey, what would this of Vegan Products at Costco be without some snacking ideas?
 Am I right?
-Also, this is proof that you don’t have to spend hours upon hours in kitchen as a vegan.
+Also, this is proof that you don’t have to spend hours upon hours in the kitchen as a vegan.
 You can buy these delicious snacks from Costco instead!

 As the bag says, these Heavenly Hunks are ridiculously amazing.
 And look right there on the bag — it shows how these are gluten-free and dairy-free. ❤️